PD-0325901 (MEK 1/2 Inhibitor)

 MEK Inhibitor Combinations in Cancer

 MEK inhibitors represent a promising backbone for targeted combination therapies in cancer, given the critical role that the MAPK pathway plays in the growth and proliferation of a large number of tumor types (including lung cancer, pancreatic cancer, colorectal cancer, and others).
-SpringWorks, in partnership with BeiGene Ltd, is preparing to initiate a Phase 1b clinical trial evaluating PD-0325901 in combination with lifirafenib, a RAF dimer inhibitor, in patients with a range of solid tumor types that harbor mutations in MAPK pathway genes (such as RAS and RAF).
+A Phase 1b clinical trial, being conducted under a global clinical collaboration agreement between SpringWorks Therapeutics and BeiGene, is enrolling patients to evaluate PD-0325901 in combination with lifirafenib, a RAF dimer inhibitor, in patients with a range of solid tumor types that harbor mutations in MAPK pathway genes (such as RAS and RAF).

 SpringWorks is also actively pursuing additional collaborations and partnerships to evaluate PD-0325901 in combination with other rational anti-cancer agents across a range of tumor types.